benidevo/smartpay-api/README.md

 ## Description

-SmartPay API is a RESTful API for SmartPay.
+This is a RESTful API for SmartPay.
 SmartPay is a point of sale application that allows you to accept payments from your customers and record transaction details.

 ## Technologies